DMVis/DMVis/documentation/components/label.md

 Text to display in the label.

-?> Words in the text will be automatically placed on a new line if they take up too much horizontal space.
+?> Words in the text will be automatically placed on a new line if they take up too much horizontal space depending on `width`.

 # Optional Attributes

 ## color

 - Type: `string`
-- Default: `#fe7215`
+- Default: `'red'`

 Color of the rectangle behind the label.